xd2287/transformers/docs/source/en/model_doc/convnext.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 TensorFlow version of the model was contributed by [ariG23498](https://github.com/ariG23498), [gante](https://github.com/gante), and [sayakpaul](https://github.com/sayakpaul) (equal contribution).
 The original code can be found [here](https://github.com/facebookresearch/ConvNeXt).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [convnext](https://huggingface.co/models?other=convnext)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with ConvNeXT.